abdisalanfirin/Project-ELK-Stack/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-## Answer

 - **10.0.0.5**
 - **10.0.0.6**
 - **10.0.0.7**

 I have installed the following Beats on these machines:
-## Answer

 - **Filebeat**
 - **Metricbeat**

 These Beats allow us to collect the following information from each machine:
-## Answer

 - System log and application log details which include Web Traffic is gathered by Filebeat.
 - CPU, Memory, Disk, Network, and other top-like statics are gathered with Metricbeat.

 ### Using the Playbook

 In order to use the playbook, I will need to have an Ansible control node already configured, Ansible control node on the jump box

 SSH into the control node and follow the steps below:

 - Copy the configuration file to the /etc/ansible/files/ to make configuration changes.
 - Update the /etc/ansible/hosts file to include the targeted machine or machines.
 - Create the <role>-playbook.yml file with the required tasks to be run by ansible-playbook.
 - Run the playbook then navigate to the ELK Server Kibana data installation page to check the Module status that the installation worked as expected.

-then Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
-Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?

-### Answers

-- Ansible playbook files were <role>-playbook.yml files located on the Jump Server within the Ansible Docker container in the /etc/ansible/roles/ folder.
+Ansible playbook files were <role>-playbook.yml files located on the Jump Server within the Ansible Docker container in the /etc/ansible/roles/ folder.

-- To update specific machines we edited the /etc/ansible/hosts by ensuring the [header] element is not commented out with a # or needs to be created then the hostname/IP of the machines are added to the file for Ansible to target groups of machines.
+In order update specific machines we edited the /etc/ansible/hosts by ensuring the [header] element is not commented out with a # or needs to be created then the hostname/IP of the machines are added to the file for Ansible to target groups of machines.

 - Navigating to <http://104.210.155.66/app/kibana> successfully ensures the ELK Server is running and is ready for use.